FreedomIntelligence/Awesome-Econ-World-Models/README.md

 ```

 We welcome contributions on papers, projects, benchmarks, tutorials, and blog posts.
-Please feel free to open a pull request or issue if you would like to add relevant resources.
+Please feel free to open an issue if you would like to add relevant resources.